 My name is Katia Savelyeva.
 I’m a third-year English major at the University of Mary Washington, concentrating in literary studies and minoring in digital studies.

 Writing means the world to me.
 I learned English as a second language from a young age, which means my life has revolved around language and my relationship to it.
-As with any force, language, writing, and communication must be harnessed with an awareness of the power dynamics it creates.
-If I had a singular life goal, it would be this to write for the good of others.
+As with any powerful forces, language, writing, and communication must be harnessed with an awareness of the good they can create, and I want to promote such a good wherever possible.

-Besides this central point, I care deeply about multimedia fiction, incomprehensible poetry, every river and forest that’s ever existed, and collaboration in all its forms.
+Besides this central point, I care deeply about multimedia fiction, research of all kinds, incomprehensible poetry, every river and forest that’s ever existed, and collaboration in all its forms.
 My favorite word is ‘dialogic.’